Steveplays28/noisium/README.md

 generation.
 In `NoiseChunkGenerator#populateNoise`, setting the blockstate via abstractions/built-in functions is bypassed.
-Instead, the blocks are set directly in the palette storage, thus bypassing a lot of calculations and things Minecraft does that are normally useful when blocks are set, but when generating the world only slow it down.
+Instead, the blocks are set directly in the palette storage, thus bypassing a lot of calculations and things Minecraft does that are normally useful when blocks are set, but when generating the world only slow it down, this is a cycle optimisation.

+Noisium has full 1:1 parity with vanilla worldgen (worldgen without Noisium).

 ## Dependencies